Less than 2 years service means they can't

 Employees can make claims for Discrimination, Whistleblowing, Holiday Pay

-and a whole host of other 'automatically unfair dismissal' complaints
+and a whole host of 'automatically unfair dismissal' complaints

-Protect your business and your team from the distraction, stress and enormous cost of the Employment Tribunal
+Protect your business from the distraction, stress and enormous cost of the Employment Tribunal

 The Employment Tribunal can award a years salary for unfair dismissal.
 For discrimination & victimisation claims, compensation can be much, much more.
 In fact, it is UNLIMITED.